NOTE: Funding of awards under this COE intramural program is subject to availability of HRSA funding.

 The grant program has two thrusts:

 • Existing Research Project: Travel or Publication Award: for faculty/fellow/resident/student travel to a local or national professional society meeting to present results of an ongoing research project related to health outcomes research or to cover a publication cost resulting from such research.
 Amount: $1,500 maximum for one investigator for conference travel/registration; $3,000 maximum for a collaborative and/or student engaged project for travel/registration; $3,000 maximum for a publication cost.
-Costs must be incurred prior to June 30, 2024.
+Costs must be incurred prior to June 30, 2026.

-• Planned Research Project Award: for a short-term research project that aims to result in a professional society poster or other presentation ($3,000 maximum, which may be complemented by other internal research funds from TCOP or Touro University).
+• Planned Research Project Award: for a short-term or pilot research project that aims to result in a professional society poster or other presentation ($3,000 maximum, which may be complemented by other internal research funds from TCOP or Touro University).

-Including analysis and presentation/presentation/publication, the project may run for up to 12 months from start of the award, but all project costs supported by COE funding must be incurred by June 30, 2024.
+Including analysis and presentation/presentation/publication, the project may run for up to 12 months from start of the award, but all project costs supported by COE funding must be incurred by June 30, 2026.
 No compensation for effort by the faculty member, fellow, resident or student may be requested.

 Allowable costs include research assistant compensation and other direct project costs such as materials and supplies, local travel, and human subjects payments; computer hardware or software that are not otherwise available and are essential to the project may be requested.